brandon-daniels/brandon-daniels/README.md

 ## Digital Humanities - Digital El Diario
 http://digitaleldiario.com/poetics-of-chicanx-student-activists/

 This essay was developed out of a collaborative digital humanities project that created a plain-text-corpus of the Chicano student newspaper _El Diario De La Gente_.
 In this essay, my co-author and I use the corpus to test our ability to measure the linguistic similarity between an influential poem and the collection of creative student writing.
+We use techniques such as Tf-idf, PCA, and POS tagging to understand the dataset.
 ## Data Visualization - Hate Map
 <a href="https://github.com/brandon-daniels/Data-Viz-Hate-Map"> View the repostiory here.</a>